“It did not, at that moment, occur to her even to doubt that if such things existed

 Nevertheless, the nudgings of Grace continued: pursue a Master’s in Applied Healing Arts.
 Study Creation Spirituality and permaculture.
 Travel to Labrador, Ecuador, Findhorn, Standing Rock.
 Pursue a Master’s attunement in Reiki.
 Start a private Reiki practice.
 Start Survivors’ Haven.
 Reiki particularly was a source of Grace: I could allow it to pass through me and gain astonishing results for my clients, while I firmly told them it’s nothing to do with me, this is Reiki energy, not my energy.
 I just deliver it.
 Yes, I was an unworthy delivery agent, but amazingly, that did not affect the energy.

 And the self-sabotage continued, suffocating the glow of completing the M.A. as I immersed in Dad’s projections during his decline and through five years of dealing with the family papers.
-Even after finding Mom’s tiny notebook documenting Dad’s actions – the memories I’d buried – and getting the diagnosis of CPTSD, I’ve remained mired in that psychic tar pit.
+Even after finding Mom’s tiny notebook documenting Dad’s actions – the memories I’d buried – I’ve remained mired in that psychic tar pit.

 And lately, that’s been shifting.
 As I regain connection with the lost childhood memories, reclaim and reassure and comfort the lost little girl/I, connect with my mother and her sister in spirit as I read their letters, experience the signs of their ongoing love for me….even experiencing signs of my father’s postmortem spiritual awakening, remorse, support, and love…I am also coming to glimpse a brighter, more loving, more Grace-filled cosmos than I had dared to imagine.